amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 So, I didn't quite deliver on my promise of being within 60 miles of a florist at all times, it may or may not be possible (and we certainly won't find out with the state of my current code).
 Yet, we managed to be within those parameters during most of the journey.
 You can try with with different terms, different locations, even upgrade the algorithm to do cooler things - just don't abuse the API as it may end the party for all of us.

+A special thanks to <b>Nathan Yau</b>; this walkthrough was loosely based but strongly inspired by his <a href='(http://flowingdata.com/2013/08/27/in-search-of-food-deserts/' target='_blank'>In search of food deserts</a>.

 <BR><BR>
 <a id="sourcecode">Full source code (<a href='https://github.com/amunategui/cross-country-trip-with-yelp' target='_blank'>also on GitHub</a>)</a>: